 Walking the line between SEO and design

-The key to a well-designed, SEO-friendly website is to bridge the gap between the web development and SEO optimization process.
+The key to a well-designed, SEO-friendly website is to bridge the gap between the web development and SEO optimisation process.
 Encourage your SEO and development teams to coordinate from the beginning, so major changes don’t need to be made last minute in order to accommodate one or the other.
 SEO copy doesn’t have to be ugly, and beautiful sites can be search engine friendly.
 It just takes a coordinated effort and the forethought to work together.